 Super casual and affordable spot for subs, pizza (whole or by the slice), and sandwiches.

 In the midst of so many high-end South End restaurants, Emilio's stands out for offering good, everyday food at reasonable prices.

-Warning: due to extreme popularity, if you want to be sure of getting one of Flour's famous sticky buns, call the bakery to pre-order before you come.
+Warning: If you want to be sure of getting one of Flour's famous sticky buns, call the bakery at 617-267-4300 to pre-order before you come.

 278 Shawmut Ave; Orange Line/Back Bay; 617-350-0010; www.franklincafe.com